-- Pursing secondary sources of water as an alternative to fresh water used in several refining processes.
+- Pursuing secondary sources of water as an alternative to fresh water used in several refining processes.

 - Projects aimed at recycling water already used in processing to reduce total water withdrawals.

 - Projects evaluating applications to slow evaporation of stored water.

-- Increasing pasture coverage on and around bauxite residue areas at Wagerup Refinery to supress dust and remove needs for water sprinklers
+- Increasing pasture coverage on and around bauxite residue areas at Wagerup Refinery to supress dust and remove need for water sprinklers

 Results and goals